Paratron/next-server-session/README.md

 ```

 ### Example usage in API routes
+Place products in a cart and persist it in the session.
 ```typescript
 export default async function handler(req: NextApiRequest, res: NextApiResponse){
     const {cart = {}} = await getSessionData(req, res);